Detachment With Celebrity Idolization

 The Motivational Theory of Lifespan Development (MTD) describes how people achieve their developmental objectives in the most efficient way possible.
 Human development is most effective when people set suitable objectives, make goal-directed efforts to accomplish those goals, and then disengage when those goals are met or no longer attainable.
 MTD has long-term repercussions for goal achievement, health, and well-being.
 Erikson proposed a psychosocial theory in which a crisis drives each stage of life (Moran, 2013; Wheeler, Ampadu & Wangari 2002,).
 Healthy ego identity is established when all of the crises are addressed at the same time.
 According to a new addition to this idea, identity formation occurs at all phases of adulthood, and intimacy, generativity, and integrity are subcategories of identity.
 It would make sense, in the framework of this theory, for parasocial and social attachment to celebrities to be explained differently depending on the participant’s developmental stage.
 Adolescence, young adulthood, and middle adulthood were the most important periods of lifespan development in the fan groups investigated.
 This paper examines the relationship between MTD and the general perception of celebrities by private people.

 In the middle of an identity crisis, an adolescent seeks for role models to follow.
 The media provides a multitude of celebrities who fit as role models for just about any identity sought, especially for teenagers who do not have models at home.
 Potential role models exist, whether the young person is interested in rebellion, social action, or generosity (Heckhausen, & Wrosch, 2016).
-Media and celebrities can play a part in the struggle of a young adult grappling with the dilemma of intimacy against solitude at this point.
+Celebrities and the media can influence a young adult’s conflict between closeness and loneliness at this stage of life.
 Isolation was the outcome if closeness was not reached.
 Young adults feel alone in an era of transitory family life, when individuals move frequently, parents regularly divorce, and breakdown is a way of life.

 Individuals’ idol worship is a self-contained identity system that enables psychological absorption with celebrities in order to develop an identity and a sense of fulfillment.
 Like the actions of a fan who imitates his idol’s varied techniques or thinks himself to be similar to his hero.
 Furthermore, this type of psychological engrossment will inspire followers to engage in more extreme, potentially delusory conduct.
 However, as a fan progresses through the different stages of their lifespan development, their expectations from the celebrities they admire also undergo a transformation.